allyson-hur/data-science-S2025/challenges/c02-michelson-assignment.md

 - There are higher temperatures toward the end of June.
 The lower temperatures during the middle of June correlate with the lower distinctness during the middle of June.
+- There is no particular pattern, but most values seem to be higher than LIGHTSPEED_VACUUM.
+Perhaps the measurement tool Michelson used or his procedure resulted in overall higher values.

 ## Bibliography